UMR is committed to fostering a diverse, welcoming campus climate for all.

 This work is ongoing, active and crucial.
 Creating and maintaining a positive, welcoming campus climate for all requires that diversity and inclusiveness be inherently integrated into the work and lives of every student, faculty and staff member.

 Live and learn with health sciences students who share your passion.
+These communities help connect students with similar interests both in the classroom and outside of the classroom.
 Check out UMR's Living Learning Communities - a place to belong, a community to call your own.

 As the world becomes more interconnected and multicultural, intercultural competence in healthcare has become critical.
 As future health care providers, UMR students will need to work with individuals from various backgrounds and adapt to their specific cultural needs.